-From anatomy to function and then back to anatomy: invasive assessment of myocardial ischaemia in the catheterization laboratory based on anatomy-derived indices of coronary physiology.
+From anatomy to function and then back to anatomy: invasive assessment of myocardial ischemia in the catheterization laboratory based on anatomy-derived indices of coronary physiology.

 DE Maria GL., Wopperer S., Kotronias R., Shanmuganathan M., Scarsini R., Terentes-Printzios D., Banning AP., Garcia-Garcia HM.